lcontreras21/NSF-REU-Bioinformatics/README.md

 ```
 Then make sure all of the desired settings and file locations are ok in settings.py.
 Otherwise, change then there.
 Some of the settings are redundant or need to be changed since they were part of older experiments and are probably no longer needed.

-To collect data from train/testing the models multiple times, run:
+To collect data from train/testing the models, or specified models, multiple times, run:
 ```
-python3 main.py [iteration count]
+python3 main.py [iteration count] ["all or leave blank for all three] or any combination of ["split", "dense", "zerow"]
 ```
 Or, to just train all three models, run:
 ```
-python3 train_models.py ["all"] or any combination of ["split", "dense", "zerow"]
+python3 train_models.py ["all" or leave blank for all three] or any combination of ["split", "dense", "zerow"]
 ```
 And, to test the models, run:
 ```
-python3 test_models.py ["all"] or any combination of ["split", "dense", "zerow"]
+python3 test_models.py ["all" or leave blank for all three] or any combination of ["split", "dense", "zerow"]
 ```
 Note individually training and testing will display a progress bar.
 After collecting a large amount of data, to get gene group statistics run: